rbaumgar/monitor-demo-app/Enabling-monitoring-and-scaling-of-your-own-services.md

 hello from monitor-demo-app monitor-demo-app-78fc685c94-mtm28
 ```

-# Check the availalable metrics
+# Check the available metrics

 See all available metrics */metrics* and only application specific metrics */metrics/application*.